hsf-training/analysis-essentials/git/06-ignore.md

 objectives:
 - "Configure Git to ignore specific files."
 - "Explain why ignoring files can be useful."
-keypoints:
-- "The `.gitignore` file tells Git what files to ignore."
 ---
 # Ignoring Things